Stegny: History

 The remains of historical neighbourhood of Szopy at Bocheńska Street.

-In the 15th century, around current Puławska Street, to the south from Wierzbno, was founded the village of Szopy, originally owned by petty noble family of Szopski.
-Since the first half of the 17th century, it was owned by the order of Discalced Carmelites, and in 1795, as the area became part of the Kingdom of Prussia, it was nationalized.
-In the late 18th century, the Prussian government had placed German settlers in the western portion of the settlement to the west of Puławska Street.
-As such it became known as Szopy Niemieckie (German Szopy).
-The area inhabited by Polish population, in the eastern portion of the settlement, to the east of Puławska Street, became known as Szopy Polskie (Polish Szopy).
-To the north of Szopy Polskie, was also located Szopy Francuskie (French Szopy), settled by French population.
+By 1456, the village of Szopy was recorded in the area to the west of the Warsaw Escarpment near the road connecting Warsaw with Puławy, now forming Puławska Street.
+The settlement was owned by the Szopski family, which belonged to the petty nobility.
+Since the first half of the 17th century, the settlement was owned by the Roman Catholic order of Discalced Carmelites.
+In 1795, as the area became part of the Kingdom of Prussia, Szopy was nationalised, and in the late 18th century, the government begun placing German settlers in the village, which became known as Szopy Niemieckie (lit.
+'German Szopy').
+The Polish population settled an area to the east of Warsaw Escarpment, naming their settlement as Szopy Polskie (lit.
+'Polish Shopy').
+To the north of Szopy Polskie, was also founded Szopy Francuskie (lit.
+'French Szopy'), settled by a French population.
 A few remaining historical buildings of Szopy Polskie survive in the area of Bocheńska and Jaśminowa Streets.